 Importantly, remember that you are not on vacation.
-Each day matters when searching for a new job.
-Spend at least 6 hours every day looking for employment and tuning your brand and LinkedIn SEO.
+Each day matters when you’re trying to find a job.
+Spend at least six hours every day looking for employment and fine tuning your brand and LinkedIn SEO.

 Use the Top Tier Job Search Engines